-i am Charlie Beale, an award-winning choral conductor, educator, jazz musician, writer and advocate for music.
+i am Charlie Beale, an award-winning choral conductor, educator, jazz musician, writer and advocate.

 Since 2007, I have been the conductor of the 275-strong New York City Gay Men's Chorus.
 I also work internationally as a choral director, band leader and advocate.
 I play jazz piano.
 I lead Big Apple Performing Arts, an organization that changes the world by curating queer vocal ensembles.

 Music-making is a radical force in the lives of my singers.
 They have a LOT of fun, I hope, and they sing passionately and with technical skill and precision in a range of styles.
 But their singing also connects each of them in powerful ways - in new friendships, and new understandings of themselves and each other.
 I see every day how music is a transforming force for personal change and political progress.
 It helps create better people and better communities.
 In these troubled times, i wish more music-making came from that place.
 Actually, I know it can.

 I am all about facilitating music-making in the world by any means necessary, and I want to help others do the same.
 At this time of increasing fragmentation, understanding of 'others' is so badly needed.
 I see music as a catalyst, that builds bridges, connects people and creates positive change in them.
 Music creates real social networks.
 We can all do music, and we all benefit when we do.

 More about what I am currently up to